async-library/react-async/README.md

 `run` / `reload`).
 It fulfills or rejects along with the provided `promise` / `promiseFn` / `deferFn`.
 Useful as a chainable alternative to the `onResolve` / `onReject` callbacks.

+Warning!
+If you chain on `promise`, you MUST provide a rejection handler (e.g. `.catch(...)`).
+Otherwise React will throw an exception and crash if the promise rejects.

 #### `run`

 > `function(...args: any[]): void`